Join Us as We Work Together to Solve Hunger

 - Protect brand integrity

 We accept all types of fresh, dry, refrigerated, and frozen food as well as non-food items such as paper products, cleaning supplies, and health and beauty aids.
-We gladly accept product that is safe for consumption, yet unsaleable due to:
+We gladly accept product that is safe for consumption, yet unsaleable due to any of the following:

 - Close code dates